 On November 9, 2018, we completed the sale of our wholly-owned Healthcare Technologies ("HCT") business for \$293.7 million in cash.
-The transaction resulted in a pretax gain of \$156.3 million (tax effected gain of \$139.2 million) in the Condensed Consolidated Statements of Income.
-The Company evaluated the sale under the rules for discontinued operations and concluded it did not meet all of the criteria required.
+The transaction resulted in a pretax gain of \$156.3 million (tax effected gain of \$139.2 million) in the Condensed Consolidated Statements of Income for the nine months ended June 28, 2019.
+We evaluated the sale under the rules for discontinued operations and concluded it did not meet all of the criteria required.